TazmiDev/cra/README.md

-# CRA (Chinese Region Address)
+# CRA-Z (Chinese Region Address)

-CRA is a Node.js and Vue.js compatible library that provides functionalities for generating and querying Chinese region addresses, including provinces, cities, and districts.
+CRA-Z is a Node.js and Vue.js compatible library that provides functionalities for generating and querying Chinese region addresses, including provinces, cities, and districts.

 ## Features